Robert-van-Engelen/unix-tools/README.md

 | `ch14.pages` | 14 - how to use AWK    |
 | `ch15.pages` | 15 - how to use SED    |
 | `gdb.pages`  | extra - how to use GDB |

-Some TUI pages include demos.
-These are "easter eggs" that run when you press `d` for `demo`.

-Pressing `u` for `update` does not work, because the course materials are no longer posted online where `wget` expects them.

 ## How does it work?